sherryxiaoyizhu/kotlin-youtube-app/README.md

 ### Features & Functionalities

-#### Main Activity
+#### Home Page

-- Fetch 20 videos from the playlist, display thumbnail image, video title, channel profile image, number of views, and published time from the network through YouTube Data API
+- Fetch videos from the playlist, display thumbnail image, video title, channel profile image, number of views, and published time from the network through YouTube Data API
 - Swipe to refresh the video playlist
+- Users to enter search text, filter videos in the playlist, and highlight the search terms
 - Click on the video (random piece) and redirect to one video view

-#### One Video Activity
+#### Video Detail Page

 - Fetch and display video title (ellipsize in the action bar), thumbnail image, number views, published time, number of likes, number of comments from the network through YouTube Data API
 - Show video description in ScrollView